What is a "pass-through entity"?

 What about composite income tax returns?

-If a nonresident will be filing by being included in a composite Wisconsin income tax return (Form 1CNS or 1CNP), the pass-through entity must still report that nonresident on Form PW-1 and pay any additional withholding due as well as filing Form 1CNS or 1CNP.
+If a nonresident will be included in a composite Wisconsin income tax return (Form 1CNS or 1CNP), the pass-through entity must report that nonresident on Form PW-1, pay any additional withholding due, and file Form 1CNS or 1CNP.

 The pass-through entity pays the withholding with Form PW-1, as described in "How do I file and pay the withholding?" above, which is due on the unextended due date of the pass-through entity's Wisconsin income or franchise tax return.

-Quarterly estimated payments of pass-through entity withholding may be made using Form PW-ES, as described in "Am I required to make estimated payments?" above.
+Quarterly estimated payments of pass-through entity withholding may be required as described in "Am I required to make estimated payments?" above.

 Does the nonresident still have to file a Wisconsin return?